DoSomething/contentful-prototype/docs/development/contentful/workflow.md

 ### 1\) Create a new branch

-We'll use this branch to open a pull request with or new or updated export file(s) per the content type changes we'll be making.
+We'll use this branch to open a pull request to add or update export file(s) per the content type changes we'll be making.

 ### 2\) Make the changes on **Dev** via Contentful UI